Thorium-Sim/thorium-nova/ARCHITECTURE.md

 Cores operate similarly to cards - flight directors can easily change between them as needed and use them to control the flight.

-Thorium Nova uses state snapshots for sending data from the server to the client.
-Since the server already knows what station and cards are assigned to any given client, it is automatically able to send the correct state to each client based on the data needs of the cards that client is displaying.

 Each card or core is a React component.
 It also defines the server data which that component uses.
 The component is responsible for rendering whatever it needs, using the `useNetRequest` hook to request data and `netSend` to fire off